with Mandy Horby

 Acupuncturists believe that your vital energy, or 'Qi' flows around your body in twelve channels, or meridians, The acupuncture points are found along these channels.
 The different pulse positions on your wrists tell the acupuncturist about the flow of Qi in each of the twelve channels.
 This gives a good picture of your general state of health and any major imbalances.

-Sandy will also want to look at your tongue, and is looking for shape, colour, coating, spots, cracks and movement.
+Your practitioner will also want to look at your tongue, and is looking for shape, colour, coating, spots, cracks and movement.
 These all give information which helps tailor your diagnosis.

 Does acupuncture hurt?

 Acupuncture needles are made of stainless steel.
 They are small and fine - usually no thicker than a hair - and come in sterile, single-use blister packs.
+The sensation of having acupuncture is rarely described as being painful.
+Most people describe the sensation as feeling like a mild ache which then gives way into a pleasant warmth.
+Some people remain aware of the needles throughout the session and others forget all about them.

 How will I feel during acupuncture treatment?